 6.24 The Secretary of the Student Behaviour Panel, within 5 working days of the Student Behaviour Panel reaching a decision, shall provide to the Respondent and Reporting Person a report explaining the Student Behaviour Panel's decision, reasons for the decision and any sanctions applied.
-The Respondent shall be given information regarding the right of appeal and any Reporting Person who is a student will be given information about raising a student complaint.
+The Respondent shall be given information regarding the right of appeal and any sanctions take effect after the appeal deadline has passed.
 Any notes of the Student Behaviour Panel meeting taken by the Secretary, and agreed by the Chair, will be shared with the Respondent within 10 working days of the Student Behaviour Panel meeting.
 The notes of the Hearing Phase of the Student Behaviour Panel will be shared with the Reporting Person where they attended or requested the notes that be shared with them.
 The outcome will be shared with others in line with 2.29-2.33 of this procedure.